johnsaviy/DevOps-Project-/Project11.md

 <br>

-### INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE.
+### Step 2 - INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE.

 - Update Name tag on your Jenkins EC2 Instance to Jenkins-Ansible.
 We will use this server to run playbooks.